-Every modern laptop in the world comes with a trackpad or touchpad to control the cursor since you don´t always have a mouse handy or a flat surface to use it comfortably.
+Every modern laptop in the world comes with a trackpad or touchpad to control the cursor, since you don´t always have a mouse handy or a flat surface to use comfortably (especially as the TrackPoint fell out of favor).
 Desktop PCs can be rather expensive, so a laptop is all a lot of people have.

 You might one of those people, you have been using the trackpad for years and want to install some games on your laptop.
 However, everyone is telling you that you should get a mouse to play them if you want to get into PC gaming.
 Or maybe Magic Trackpad and like it so much that you don´t see any reason not to use it to play video games.